timkerchmar/tstype/README.md

         text = "Bob"
 ```

-## TODO
+## Notes

-API for enumerating the methods of an object.
-Default values are not evaluated until they are requested by calling setDefaultValue from the object's type instance.
+Missing API for enumerating the methods of an object.

+Default values are not evaluated until they are requested by calling field type class's setDefaultValue on the object instance.

+Not valid to call a type's createInstance (untyped) or create (typed version) unless class derives from TSObject.
+It will erroneously cast the object to a TSObject and set its type regardless of whether or not it is actually a TSObject.

+Workaround: Generic code should get the properties of the type and handle allocation directly.
+It wasn't clear to me how to simply address TSEmpty, unless I make the root macros be something like TSDeclareNonTSObjectClass or something equally ugly.